gopal0410/ARP-Spoofing-Attack-Demonstration/arp-spoof-demo.md

-#   Project Title
-##  Demonstration of ARP Spoofing Attack in a Virtualised Network Environment
+#  Demonstration of ARP Spoofing Attack in a Virtualised Network Environment

 ##  Description
 This project demonstrates an **ARP Spoofing** (ARP Poisoning) attack in a controlled virtual lab to highlight security weaknesses in the ARP.
 Since ARP does not authenticate responses, it can be exploited to perform **Man-in-the-Middle** (MITM) attacks.